spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202200.0/marketplace-merchant-portal-core-feature-integration.md

 ### 1) Set up a new virtual machine/docker container dedicated to MerchantPortal

-MerchantPortal MUST be placed into its own private subnet.
+MerchantPortal *must be* placed into its own private subnet.

-MerchantPortal **MUST** have access to:
+MerchantPortal *must have* access to the following:

 - Primary Database
 - Message broker

-MerchantPortal **MUST NOT** have access to:
+MerchantPortal *must not have* access to the following:

 - Search and Storage
 - Gateway